No products in the cart.

 For our second piece, we glued the pool to a painted cardboard background and used a hot glue gun to glue the 3D pieces of our project onto the paper and cardboard.
 We made a simple hook out of a paperclip and hot glued it to the back so we could hang the whole project on the wall.
 The three-dimensional elements make this especially fun to look at from all angles!

-Other ways to make, use, and play with this theme
+Other ways to make, use, and play with this kids pool art theme

-- USE CLAY INSTEAD OF PAPER.
+- USE CLAY INSTEAD OF PAPER FOR YOUR POOL PARTIERS.
 A fun variation on this would be to use air-dry clay and paints to make miniature clay pool floats, and pool party people.
 How fun would it be to see little sets of painted clay legs popping out of the water?
 Or make a clay diving board and experiment with creating the illusion of a splash out of clay!

 - CREATE POOL FLOAT PLAYDOUGH MATS.
 Instead of creating paper artwork pieces, younger kiddos might enjoy a chance to dig into the sensory side of this project while also working on a bit of design exploration.
 Visit the simple tutorial to make your own quick DIY summer swim playdough invitation here!

-- MAKE IT COLLABORATIVE.
+- MAKE COLLABORATIVE SUMMER POOL ART.
 Thinking this might be a perfect end-of-school-year classroom project or bulletin board?
 This project has so many wonderful collaborative opportunities!
 You can create a huge pool background on a roll of blue kraft paper, then invite your students to make their own summer pool self-portraits.

 Pool Art Inspiration